-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of July 2, 2022 by approximately \$ million, our pro forma as adjusted net tangible book value per share by \$ per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and offering expenses.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of July 2, 2022 by \$0.00 million, our pro forma as adjusted net tangible book value per share by \$0.00 per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$1.00 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and offering expenses.

-A 1.0 million share increase (decrease) in the number of shares of Class A common stock offered by us would increase (decrease), as applicable, our pro forma as adjusted net tangible book value as of July 2, 2022 by approximately \$ million, our pro forma as adjusted net tangible book value per share by \$ per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$ per share, assuming that the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and offering expenses.
+A 1.0 million share increase (decrease) in the number of shares of Class A common stock offered by us would increase (decrease), as applicable, our pro forma as adjusted net tangible book value as of July 2, 2022 by \$0.00, our pro forma as adjusted net tangible book value per share by \$0.00 per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$0.00 per share, assuming that the assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and offering expenses.

-If the underwriters exercise their option to purchase additional shares of our Class A common stock in full at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, assuming the number of shares offered by us (as set forth on the cover page of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and offering expenses, the pro forma as adjusted net tangible book value per share after this offering would be approximately \$ per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$ per share.
+If the underwriters exercise their option to purchase additional shares of our Class A common stock in full at the assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, assuming the number of shares offered by us (as set forth on the cover page of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and offering expenses, the pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement would be approximately \$1.54 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$17.46 per share.

-Immediately following the completion of this offering, our issued and outstanding common stock will be held as follows: shares of our Class A common stock (or if the underwriters exercise their option to purchase additional shares of our Class A common stock in full), representing all of the issued and outstanding shares of our Class A common stock, will be held by investors in this offering; and shares of our Class B common stock, representing all of the issued and outstanding shares of our Class B common stock, will be beneficially owned by Intel.
+Immediately following the completion of this offering and the concurrent private placement, our issued and outstanding common stock will be held as follows: 46,263,158 shares of our Class A common stock (or 52,413,158 if the underwriters exercise their option to purchase additional shares of our Class A common stock in full), representing all of the issued and outstanding shares of our Class A common stock, will be held by investors in this offering and the concurrent private placement, based on an assumed initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus); and 750,000,000 shares of our Class B common stock, representing all of the issued and outstanding shares of our Class B common stock, will be beneficially owned by Intel.